 Leasehold vs freehold - The differences

-Leaseholds are most commonly found on apartments, and last around 99 years or more.
-They work in a similar way to lettings, only for a longer period of time, and usually require a one-off payment up-front.
+Leaseholds are most commonly found on apartments, and normally last around 99 years or more.
+In effect, they work in a similar way to lettings, only for a longer period of time.

 What is freehold?

-The only way a freehold property can be reclaimed is as part of your mortgage agreement, if you don’t keep up with the agreed payments.
+- The only way a freehold property can be reclaimed is if you don’t keep up with any agreed mortgage repayments.

 Why choose a freehold?

-- Ease of getting a mortgage.
 It’s often easier to get a freehold mortgage, as it’s a standard mortgage type.
-Leasehold mortgages are more specialist, and can be trickier to find.
+Leasehold mortgages are a bit more specialist and can be trickier to find.